-The more I think about it, the more I consider a nighttime date to have a few too many drawbacks.
+The more we think about it, the more we consider a nighttime date to have a few too many drawbacks.
 Choices are limited if one extends past the original dinner/drinks plan, and tiredness can settle in far too quickly after sundown.
 Daytime dates just seem easier.
 We have more energy, there are more activities available, and it all feels more casual.
-Oh, and I should mention they're usually cheaper, too.
+Oh, and they're usually cheaper, too.

 So in the interest of expanding the rules of the dating game, here are 50 daytime date ideas to try whether you're in a new or long-term relationship.